 Over the last 12 months, Brambles's shares have ranged in value from as little as $9.119 up to $12.3641.
 A popular way to gauge a stock's volatility is its "beta".

 Beta measures a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Brambles's is 0.6573.
+The market (AU average) beta is 1, while Brambles's is 0.6224.
 This would suggest that Brambles's shares are less volatile than average (for this exchange).

 Brambles Limited operates as a supply-chain logistics company.
 The company operates through CHEP North America and Latin America; CHEP Europe, Middle East, Africa and India; and CHEP Australia, New Zealand and Asia, excluding India segments.
 It engages in the pooling of unit-load equipment and associated services, focusing on the outsourced management of pallets, crates, and containers.
 The company serves customers in the fast-moving consumer goods, fresh produce, beverage, retail, and general manufacturing industries.
 Brambles Limited was founded in 1875 and is based in Sydney, Australia.